-EXPERIENCE THE DIVERSITY & VERSATILITY OF MORGAN MANDEL - CLICK A PIC FOR AMAZON LINK
+EXPERIENCE THE DIVERSITY & VERSATILITY OF MORGAN MANDEL - CLICK ANY PICTURE FOR ITS AMAZON LINK

 Friday, November 04, 2011

 Please Welcome My Guest, Anne Kelleher, Author of How David Met Sarah

 Anne Kelleher is sixteen years older than her brother, and is the author of 11 previously published novels in addition to How David Met Sarah.
 Anne holds a degree from Johns Hopkins University and has studied English literature at the University of Connecticut.
 A gifted intuitive medium, Anne helps others connect to inner guidance and deceased loved ones.
 The mother of four and grandmother of two, Anne lives and writes in Connecticut, surrounded by a large circle of family and friends.

 Reading specialists, special education teachers and librarians agree that there are no other titles like this available.
 How David Met Sarah, the first in a series of five books written for intellectually or developmentally disabled individuals, uses vocabulary appropriate for a third-grade reading level.

 David is a young man who works in a mailroom and lives at home with his parents.
 When a young woman named Sarah moves to his neighborhood and begins to attend his church, David believes she’s the girl of his dreams.
 First, however, he has to figure out to meet her.

 David’s carefully structured world seems to contain all sorts of roadblocks, but David is determined to get to know the girl with the long red hair.
 Through a series of adventures (and a few misadventures) that illustrate the challenges and rewards of life as a differently-abled person, David indeed gets his wish at the end of this first installment in the series: David and Sarah are well on their way to becoming good friends.

 And What Anne has to say about it...